GeorgeHernandez/GeorgeHernandez/Opinions.md

   - The amount of extra resources and animal suffering is astounding.
 - Religion
   - [Freedom of religion in the United States](https://en.wikipedia.org/wiki/Freedom_of_religion_in_the_United_States) is constitutionally protected by the [First Amendment](https://en.wikipedia.org/wiki/First_Amendment_to_the_United_States_Constitution).
-  - The [seperation of church and state](https://en.wikipedia.org/wiki/Separation_of_church_and_state) protects everyone.
+  - The [separation of church and state](https://en.wikipedia.org/wiki/Separation_of_church_and_state) protects everyone.
 It also effectively defines that the U.S. is NOT a Christian nation even though there are many Christians in the U.S.
-  - Since the People are of different religions, policy decisions should areligious and not tied to any relgious texts.
+  - Since the People are of different religions, policy decisions should areligious and not tied to any religious texts.
   - I don't limit acquiring useful heuristics to one religion.
   - The U.S. relationship with Israel is odd and it probably has a religious basis.
   - [Freedom from Religion Foundation](https://ffrf.org/).
 Separating church from state protects you _from_ religion but also protects _your_ religion.